mateschieszler/DA3-Python-Codes/README.md

 The notebooks are slightly modified versions of the [case studies](https://github.com/gabors-data-analysis/da_case_studies) for the [Bekes - Kezdi Data Analysis textbook](https://gabors-data-analysis.com/).

+The code has been developed and tested on Python 3.10.

 ## Contents

 1. class 13, used cars